American Eagle (roller coaster): Queue

-Guests enter the queue area to the right of the Kidzopolis section (originally Wiggles World).
-Prior to Kidzopolis being built, guests entered the queue through the large "Eagle Tent," which had been used for a circus between 1976–1980.
+The queue area of the ride is located to the right of the Kidzopolis section of the park.
+Prior to 2006, guests would first walk through a large tent – originally used for a circus in the late 1970s – before reaching the queue.
 Approaching the station, the queue line splits, allowing guests to choose between riding the "Red Side" (left) and the "Blue Side" (right).
 Both sides offer similar ride experiences, although in 1991, 1996, 2002–2005, 2011 (August 5 – September 17 only), and for the fall of 2013, the Blue Side ran its trains backward.
 Guests then enter the ride platform from their track's side of the station.